Professor Dale Barker

 Dale also retains strong personal research interests in a) atmospheric data assimilation, and b) tropical convective-scale NWP.

 Dale's meteorological career began in 1993 when he joined the Met Office following a PhD (Sussex) and post doc (Manchester) in astrophysical magnetohydrodynamics.
 Between 1993 and 1999 Dale worked within the data assimilation team to develop the Met Office's three-dimensional variational (3D-Var) data assimilation scheme.
 Dale was also responsible for the Met Office's first in-house ensemble prediction system (based on the 'error-breeding' method) for use within hybrid variational/ensemble data assimilation.

 In 1999, Dale left the Met Office to join the National Center for Atmospheric Research (NCAR) in Boulder, Colorado, USA.
-Whilst at NCAR, Dale led the 'WRF-Var' variational data assimilation effort for the MM5 and WRF community models.
-In 2006, Dale became an NCAR Program Manager and Director of NCAR's Data Assimilation Testbed Center.
+Whilst at NCAR, Dale led the 'WRFDA' data assimilation programme.
+In 2006, Dale also became an NCAR Program Manager and Director of NCAR's Data Assimilation Testbed Center.